Written by Olivia-P, NurtureCalc Team

 It is a common misconception that the 500-calorie rule is static.
 The reality is that your caloric need fluctuates in direct proportion to how much milk your baby is consuming.

-A mother actively nursing a newborn 8 to 12 times a day requires max caloric support.
+A mother actively nursing a newborn 8 to 12 times a day requires maximum caloric support.
 However, as your baby grows, begins sleeping longer stretches, and starts experimenting with solid foods around six months of age, your milk production naturally tapers to match their slightly reduced dependence.
 As the frequency of daily nursing sessions falls to three or four times, that heavy +500 cal "nursing bonus" scales down proportionally to perhaps +200 or +300 calories.

 While the sheer *number* of calories matters, the *composition* of those calories profoundly impacts both your energy levels and your milk’s nutritional profile.
 Rather than relying on empty sugars to quench nursing hunger, focus on nutrient density.